dpjanes/arthgar-kevin/ag_david.md

   o Cure Serious [ crossed out ] o   "       "

-[ In the bottom corner, a mysterious enscription ] 12,000
+[ In the bottom corner, a mysterious inscription ] 12,000

 [ PAGE 2 ]